MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-slicer.md

 ### Hierarchy slicer

-On a slicer with hierarchies, use the chevrons to expand and collapse the hierarchy.
+In a slicer with a hierarchy, use the chevrons to expand and collapse the hierarchy.
 The header updates to show your selections.

 ![hierarchy slicer](media/end-user-slicer/power-bi-hierarchy.png)